Eutely: Examples

 Eutely has been confirmed to certain degrees in various forms of diversity and sections of the tree of life.
-Examples include rotifers, many species of nematodes (including ascaris and the organism Caenorhabditis elegans whose male individuals have 1,033 cells), tardigrades, larvacea and dicyemida.
-Other examples of eutely have been found in the chordate subphylum Tunicata.
+Examples include rotifers, many species of nematodes (including ascaris and the organism Caenorhabditis elegans whose male individuals have 1,033 cells), tardigrades, larvaceans and dicyemida.
 Additionally, examples of cell constancy have been seen among arthropods, specifically within sensory and nervous organs.
 Circumstances of partial cell consistency has been discovered in various insects and larvae.
 Annelids have been observed to provide evidence demonstrating constancy in the amount and arrangement of cells in larva of various species and in certain nervous cells of leeches.
-The phylums Rotifer and Gastrotricha are thought to show absolute cell constancy.
+The phyla Rotifera and Gastrotricha are thought to show absolute cell constancy.

 Preliminary studies of nematodes led scientists to believe only single organs of nematodes showed eutely.
 However, later evidence proved complete cell constancy for the tissues of multiple nematode forms.
 Within the Acanthocephalan phylum, various degrees of constancy have been studied but cell number and arrangement constancy has been seen in at least one family.
 Within the Platyhelminthes, subphylum Turbellaria display evidence of constancy.
 Organisms within class Trematoda display constant gland cell number as do epithelial cells in a few Miracidia.